thirtysixthspan/descriptive_statistics/README.md

 Notes
 -----
 * All methods return a Float object except for `mode`, which will return a Numeric object from the collection.
-* All methods return nil when the collection is empty, except for `number`, which returns 0.0 (This is a different behavior than [ActiveSupport's Enumerable monkey patch of sum](http://apidock.com/rails/Enumerable/sum), which by deafult returns the Fixnum 0.
+* All methods return nil when the collection is empty, except for `number`, which returns 0.0 (This is a different behavior than [ActiveSupport's Enumerable monkey patch of sum](http://apidock.com/rails/Enumerable/sum), which by deafult returns the Fixnum 0 for empty collections.
 This may be an issue for you if you are using Rails.)

 Ports